Do not read!!!

 Jokes aside, I really was struggling.
 Navigating the ins and outs of my newfound, and chosen, responsibilities took an incredible toll.
 A big reason why I opted to carve out my own corner in the universe was because I very desperately needed a place to be myself.
 I stayed too long in a space I knew I wasn’t welcome and suffered from the delusion that if I kept trying hard enough that it would be enough.
 That I would eventually be someone that could be recognized as trustworthy, dependable.
 But the thing about bottomless cups is that they never fill.

-I spent so much time being a version of myself that I abandoned my own self completely.
-The most cruel and horrifying reflection is the one you don’t recognize.
-A lot of my personal growth stemmed from being in survival mode, thriving off of spite, and desperation to be loved.
-To be seen.
-Now that I was in a place where none of those things were tools useful to my life I was lost.
-It was terrifying.
-I would wake up having panic attacks.
+Late last year into early this year I would wake up having panic attacks.
 I was depressed.
 I hurt the people I loved.
 How did I manage to stray so far from the path I intended for myself?
 Why wasn’t the simple act of love and kindness enough to be a driving factor for a happy life for myself anymore?
 Wait, was that last part even true?
 Was that what I was really doing?
+Was I being kind and loving?

 In January, I had enough.
 I couldn’t even handle a basic working schedule.
 I was drowning.
-Making commitments to things I had to back out of, because I had an appointment with self loathing instead and existential dread.
-I wasn’t the person I wanted to be.
+Making commitments to things I had to back out of, because I was too busy being consumed with “feeling bad” to get out of my own way.
+In January, I had enough.

-So who did I want to be?
+Who did I want to be?

 I could get extremely philosophical about this but I’ll save you the tangent.
 I wanted to continue that love is my legacy.
-It really is so powerful.
 Love my work.
 Love my friends.
 Love my clients.
 Love my family.
 I want to encase my life in the love I have for all the people I come into contact with.
-This is still true.
-A cornerstone of who I am, if you will.
+This is a cornerstone to who I am.
 But I realized I never left love myself on that list.
 I wasn’t even kind to myself.
 I lost control of my physical health.
 I wasn’t doing things I enjoyed and was worried about the judgement of others if I did do something I did enjoy.
-Letting myself go like this was a big problem because it directly conflicts with my moral compass.
-The thing about being human is that negative things will impact us tenfold more than joyful things ever will.
-I know this.
-And I stopped seeking out the joy in my life.
-You have to be purposeful on that front.
-It won’t just happen because you want it to.
-There is work to be done in all facets of life.
+Letting myself go like this was a big problem.
+I became the exact opposite of the kind of person I wanted to be.

-I decided to book a trip to the Netherlands.
-I had been to London, recently too, but I that entire trip was a dream.
-Full of the most beautiful memories.
-This trip would not be that.
-I went to the Netherlands to get away from everyone and everything I knew (except for English) and to have a hard reset.
-To reconnect with the roots of myself.
-To NOT work.
-And working was extremely enticing—let me tell you.
-I needed to disconnect for a month.
-Do things I enjoyed.
-Get bored.
+I set goals for my trip.
+Check ins with myself.
 Explore.
+Be bored.
+Try new things.
 Meet new people, and try to be myself around them.
 The days leading up to me leaving were horrible.
 I cried a lot.
 I didn’t want to be away from my home.
 I didn’t want to be alone.
 (If you don’t know anything about me, or if you couldn’t tell, I fucking hate being alone.)

 I left home feeling really lost.
 Sad.
 Fragmented.
 I mean, I think I still feel some of those things.
 But they aren’t screaming as loud as they used to.
 I felt debilitated by responsibilities at the studio, emails, my physical and spiritual self.
 I let a lot of what I knew I needed to do slip.
 I wasn’t drawing.
 I was in a weird space.
 I was self aware enough to know it wasn’t okay.
 But I was also doing nothing to change it.
+I was done feeling bad about feeling bad.

 Thank you to everyone who’s loved me in all phases of my life.
 My parents patience with my absence.
 My partner, for believing in me when I didn’t believe in myself.